neggert/KaggleFB/readme.md

 ## Sentence extraction

 The data processing happens in two steps.
 First, we parse the CSV file and extract individual sentences from the body and title fields using the OpenNLP sentence extractor.
+This uses a custom input format based on the opencsv library.
+Unfortunately, this step
-Unfortunately, this cannot be done in parallel because CSV files with multi-line fields can't be split by Hadoop (or at least, I can't figure out a way).
+cannot be done in parallel because CSV files with multi-line fields can't be split by Hadoop (or at least, I can't figure out a way).